Person writing in a journal at a café table, starting a new journaling habit

 Choosing the Right Type of Journaling for You

-There is no single correct way to journal.
-Different types produce different benefits and work better for different cognitive styles.
-Experimenting across types is more effective than committing rigidly to one before you know what works for you.
+There's no single correct way to journal.
+Different types produce different benefits and suit different ways of thinking.
+Trying a few types is more useful than committing to one before you know what actually works for you.

 Expressive Writing

-James Pennebaker at the University of Texas developed the foundational research on expressive writing: writing continuously for fifteen to twenty minutes about a significant emotional experience, exploring both what happened and what you felt and why.
-This type produces the most dramatic effects on stress biomarkers and immune function in the research literature.
-It is most useful for processing specific events, difficult periods, or ongoing sources of stress.
+James Pennebaker, a psychologist at the University of Texas at Austin, ran the foundational research on this: writing continuously for fifteen to twenty minutes about a significant emotional experience — what happened, what you felt about it, and why.
+This produces the strongest measured effects on stress hormones and immune markers of any journaling type studied.
+It's most useful when you're processing something specific: a hard period, a conflict, an ongoing source of stress.

 Gratitude Journaling